UofG gin created in a distillery run by former Arts graduate

 For more information contact Aine Allardyce in the University of Glasgow Communications and Public Affairs Office on 0141 330 7126 or email email@example.com

 The new Badvo University of Glasgow Gin will be available at the University of Glasgow’s 2019 Summer graduations.
-It now available online (for the UK and European Union) on Badvo’s website - www.badvo.com It will also be available at the University of Glasgow’s Gift Shop in Glasgow’s West End later this year.
+It is also available online (for the UK and European Union) on Badvo’s website - www.badvo.com It will also be available at the University of Glasgow’s Gift Shop in Glasgow’s West End later this year.

 Sound Tracks is the fortnightly University of Glasgow careers podcast that is packed with sound advice University graduates to help keep today’s students career journey on track.
 Helen Stewart recently took part in a live careers podcast to speak about her entrepreneurial journey.
 Listen in here.